 Your air conditioner coils are in your outside unit if you have central air.
 Those coils need to be cleaned given that they are exposed to the elements on a daily basis.
 Indeed, being continuously exposed to airflow from the blower means that there is a considerable amount of dust and dirt that will accumulate on the coils.
 And, dirty coils will make it harder for them to transfer heat from the air to the refrigerant.
 Consider annual maintenance, done by an air conditioning service professional in West Palm Beach, FL to keep those coils clean.

 Reason #4 – Is it the Thermostat?

 Sometimes your air conditioning unit is working just fine, but the thermostat is giving incorrect readings, or not registering the correct temperature.
-So, if your home has reached the correct temperature, but the thermostat is not acknowledging that, you air conditioning will continue to stay on.
-To see if your thermostat is not functioning properly, either put another thermometer close to thermostat and see, after some time, if the temperatures are the same, or set your thermostat 5 degrees lower and see if the air conditioning unit shuts off.
+So, if your home has reached the correct temperature, but the thermostat is not acknowledging that your air conditioning will continue to stay on.
+To see if your thermostat is not functioning properly, either put another thermometer close to the most and see, after some time, if the temperatures are the same, or set your thermostat 5 degrees lower and see if the air conditioning unit shuts off.

 Reason #5 – Stop the Leaks

 If you are losing precious cool air in your home through poor sealing or insufficient insulation in the walls, then your air conditioning system will never shut off, because the cool air inside escapes before it reaches the desired temperature.
 Check your basement or other places where you may have some gaps letting air out, and see if you can seal up those air leaks.

 Reason #6 – Might Need A Good ‘Ol Tune-Up

 Your air conditioning system may be fine, but just in need of some regular maintenance.
 Ideally, you should maintain your air system twice a year.
 In spring before the warm weather hits, and in the early fall after things have cooled down.